Gardai continue hunt for killer of Ashling Murphy

 Several hundred people attended a vigil in memory of Ms Murphy in Galway on Thursday night.

-Senior Irish politicians promised that justice would be delivered for Ms Murphy’s family and condemned violence against women.
+Senior Irish politicians have promised that justice will be delivered for Ms Murphy’s family and condemned violence against women.

 Irish premier Micheal Martin said the teacher “represented the best of modern Ireland”.

-“The entire country is devastated and shocked by the violent and barbaric killing of Ashling Murphy, a young woman in the prime of her life,” he said.
+He added: “The entire country is devastated and shocked by the violent and barbaric killing of Ashling Murphy, a young woman in the prime of her life.

 “There is no place in our society for violence, particularly violence against women.
 It cannot and will not be tolerated.